Charles Bettelheim: Biography

 In the Fifties, Bettelheim began his international activities as an advisor to the governments of Third World countries; he was the spokesperson for Gamal Abdel Nasser in Egypt, for Jawaharlal Nehru in India, and for Ahmed Ben Bella in Algeria.
 In 1958, he created an institutional base for his research by founding the CEMI.
 In 1963, Che Guevara invited him to Cuba, where he participated in a "grand debate" on socialist economics.

 In 1966, Bettelheim was particularly interested in China.
 He helped the Union of Young Communists (Marxist–Leninist) with theoretical planning, without being directly affiliated with the organization.
 In his capacity as President of the Franco-Chinese Friendship Association (Association des amitiés Franco-Chinoises), he visited the People's Republic of China numerous times, in order to study new methods of industrial development created by the Cultural Revolution.
 Bettelheim was impressed by the implementation of the Angang Constitution in the factories he visited and the high levels of political consciousness among workers and cadre.

-From 1980 onward, Bettelheim fell more and more by the wayside—a result of the profound political changes in the Third World—and, in Europe, of the decline (and eventual dissolution) of "hard-line socialism", which rendered "obsolete" any debate over the paradigms of development in the Southern countries, in an atmosphere of planned economy independent of the world market—an economy to which Bettelheim had contributed so much.
-Bettelheim has written a book of memoirs which has remained unfinished.
+From 1980 onward, Bettelheim fell more and more by the wayside as a result of the profound political changes in the Third World and, in Europe, of the decline (and eventual dissolution) of "actually existing socialism".
+These developments rendered "obsolete" the paradigms of the debates to which Bettelheim had contributed so much, on the development of the countries of the South by means of planned economies independent of the world market.

 Until his death, Bettelheim lived in Paris.
-He did not publish anything in his later years.
-His student and long-time colleague Bernard Chavance is among the leading exponents of Regulation theory.
+He did not publish anything in his later years, but left an unfinished memoir.
+His student and long-time colleague Bernard Chavance is among the leading exponents of regulation theory.